trigaten/Learn_Prompting/docs/tooling/IDEs/theforgeai.md

 # The Forge AI

-[The Forge AI](https://theforgeai.com/) is a powerful prompt IDE to build & monetize application.
+[The Forge AI](https://theforgeai.com/) is a powerful prompt IDE to build & monetize applications.
 You can use varied types of configurable inputs, define conditional flows, generate text and images using different models.
 (Many more features to come).

 import Image from '@site/docs/assets/tooling/theforgeai.png';